terminal42/contao-assets/README.md

 ## How it works?

-Every asset file specified in the configuration is parsed by the compiler pass which checks its content and compiles the unique version hash.
+Every asset file specified in the configuration is parsed by the bundle extension which checks its content and compiles the unique version hash.
 It is guaranteed that if the file content has not changed the hash remains the same as previously.